influxdata/community-templates/thing_network/README.md

 General instructions on using InfluxDB Templates can be found in the [use a template](../docs/use_a_template.md) document.

-For instructions on how to connect the Thing Network to InfluxDB [here]()
+For instructions on how to connect the Things Network to InfluxDB [here]()

 ## Customizations